-Product design and development expenses in the first quarter of fiscal 2020 increased as compared to the same period one year ago primarily due to the additional week of operating results added to the first quarter of fiscal 2020 and for increased labor costs and professional services assigned to product design and development projects.
-To deliver value to our customers and serve the markets' expectations, we expect an increase in expenditures for new or enhanced customer solutions.
+Product design and development expenses in the second quarter of fiscal 2020 increased as compared to the same period one year ago primarily due to increased labor costs and professional services assigned to product design and development projects.
+To deliver value to our customers and meet the markets' needs, we expect an increase in expenditures for new or enhanced customer solutions and to develop leading production technologies in the evolving micro-LED space.